National Skills Week

 Join us to celebrate and highlight the talent, skills, career pathways and value of apprentices and trainees in Australia at the annual St Patrick’s Technical College National Skills Week Business Lunch.

-The event features presentations from three special guests focusing on the importance of practical and vocational learning for the social and economic prosperity of northern Adelaide.
+The event features presentations from two special guests focusing on the importance of practical and vocational learning for the social and economic prosperity of northern Adelaide.

 If you are in Year 10 and looking to give yourself the best chance to get a head start on the career you want, put the date on your calendar today!